ivin-titus/ivin-titus/README.md

 An AI-powered virtual best friend that chats, tracks emotions, and evolves with you.

 #### 2. [ReSmart](https://github.com/ivin-titus/ReSmart)
-A smart app for repurposing old smartphones, featuring time, date, weather updates, and IoT control.
+A smart app for repurposing old smartphones - IoT controls, make it as a NAS Server and more.

 #### 3. [Text-Encryption](https://github.com/ivin-titus/Text-Encryption)
 A simple Python + flutter app that demonstrates a simple encryption algorithm.